apache/cordova-docs/www/docs/en/1.5.0/phonegap/device/device.name.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: device.name
 ---

 device.name
 ===========

-Get the device's model name.
+Get the device's model [name](../storage/parameters/name.html).

     var string = device.name;

 Description
 -----------

-`device.name` returns the name of the device's model or product.
+`device.name` returns the [name](../storage/parameters/name.html) of the device's model or product.
 This value is set by the device manufacturer and may be different across versions of the same product.

 Supported Platforms
 -------------------